ricsanfre/pi-cluster/docs/_docs/architecture.md

   - `node5` and `node6`running on Raspberry Pi 4B (8GB)
   - `node-hp-1`, `node-hp-2` and `node-hp-3` running on HP Elitedesk 800 G3 (16GB)

-A couple of **LAN switches** (8 Gigabit ports + 5 Gigabit ports) used to provide L2 connectivity to the cluster nodes.
-L3 connectivity and internet access is provided by a router/firewall (`gateway`) running on Raspberry Pi 4B (2GB).
+A **LAN switch** (16 Gigabit ports) used to provide L2 connectivity to the cluster nodes.
+L3 connectivity and internet access is provided by a router/firewall (`gateway`) running [OpenWRT](https://openwrt.org/) on Raspberry Pi 4B (2GB) or GL-iNet Slate Plus (GL-A1300).

-`gateway`, **cluster firewall/router**, is connected to LAN Switch using its Gigabit Ethernet port.
+`gateway`, **cluster firewall/router** is connected to LAN Switch using its Gigabit Ethernet port.
 It is also connected to my home network using its WIFI interface, so it can route and filter traffic comming in/out the cluster.
 With this architecture my lab network can be isolated from my home network.

 `gateway` also provides networking services to my lab network:
  - Internet Access